Skip to main content

 West Virginia 4-H Volunteer Opportunities

-West Virginia 4-H offers opportunities that can give your child an edge in life.
-Our program provides a variety of volunteer opportunities for youths, adolescents and adults.
+West Virginia 4-H offers opportunities that can give youth an edge in life.
+Our program provides a variety of volunteer opportunities for adults.

 Caring Adults act as advisers and leaders for clubs, camps and activities.
 Each is selected, screened and trained by the WVU Extension professionals who guide the 4-H program.